hiptodude2/AI-Aimbot-Experimental-Features/README.md

-**CURRENTLY ONLY MAIN_TENSORRT.PY WORKS**, For Arduino Leonardo No need for USB Host Shield as the only reason it was added was to bypass games blocking mouse events.
+**CURRENTLY ONLY MAIN_TENSORRT.PY WORKS**, For Arduino Leonardo No need for USB Host Shield, you can spoof arduino leonardo and it should be just fine.
-## Expanded AI Aimbot by Rootkit: Expanded Edition

 ### Features